bbarnes4318/pvn-voice/src/website-content/blog-remote-work-voip.md

 ### Creative Agency Maintains Client Confidence During Office Transition
 When Brightline Creative decided to give up their physical office and transition to a fully remote model, they were concerned about maintaining their professional image with high-profile clients.

 "We worried clients might think we were downsizing or struggling if they knew we no longer had a central office," explains Creative Director Sarah Chen.
-"With PVN Dialer, our clients still call our main business number, get our professional greeting, and are routed to the right team member—whether they're working from home, a coffee shop, or a coworking space.
+"With PVN Voice, our clients still call our main business number, get our professional greeting, and are routed to the right team member—whether they're working from home, a coffee shop, or a coworking space.
 Most clients have no idea we don't have a traditional office anymore, and we're saving $5,000 monthly on office space."

 ### Accounting Firm Enables Hybrid Flexibility Without Sacrificing Client Service
 Martinez Financial Services implemented a flexible work policy where staff could choose their work location day by day.
 The challenge was ensuring client calls were handled consistently regardless of who was in the office.